 Potential Member rs for Our Committee Potential Members for Our Committee Meeting Invitees: List the people here - Sue Smith, Carla Jones, and Paul Holmes.
 Agenda Item Description Item Lead 1.
-Welcome and review agenda Opening prayer.Introductions of members.
+Welcome and review agenda Opening prayer.
+Introductions of members.
 Identify who wi do what e.g., Sue 2.
 Meeting purpose Kick-off (1st) meeting for the Community Suicide PIP Coordinating committee.
 3. Name the committee Discuss and brainstorm what to call your committee.
 It doesn't need to include the word suicide.
 You may want to use an uplifting word.
 Sue and Paul 4.
 Develop Terms of Reference See example Terms of Reference on the next page.
 Be sure that the goal is to develop your PIP Plan and then overseeing its implementation and review.
 Paul 5.
 Review membership Consider inviting others to help you plan - use the template on the previous page to give you ideas.
 All members 6.
 Determine roles Chair(s): Attends and facilitates meetings, helps resolve conflicts, seeks ideas from others on major decisions, acts as spokesperson for matters agreed to by the group, and approves things that the group clearly gives them power to do.
 You may want a Co-Chair who can act if this person is away.
-All members gs, do any pre-reading and prepa- ften given tasks to take away to eir own organizations. organizes the agendas wit sends these out before the (if there is a budget) and n inutes and sends out for approval; h the Chair and members and e meeting; organizes any catering neeting room; does tasks for the ude some typing or letter writing, ject.
-7. Determine meeting frequency Agree on how often you will meet and develop a schedule so people know in advance.
-You can use a calendar and send it out to members with the dates on it - or use Outlook to invite people to meetings so that it is locked into their Outlook calendars.
-8. Next steps assessing your community ok your planning meeting to start y needs and existing resources.
-I anning meeting to develop your see examples below.
+All members gs, do any pre-reading and prepa- ften given tasks to take away to eir own organizations. organizes the agendas wit sends these out before the (if there is a budget) and n inutes and sends out for approval; th the Chair and members and e meeting; organizes any catering neeting room; does tasks for the lude some typing or letter writing, ject.
+7. Determine meeting frequency Agree on how often you we so people know in advance send it out to members wi to invite people to meeting Outlook calendars.
+8. Next steps Determine next steps - book your planning meeting to start assessing your community needs and existing resources.
+You may wish to hold a planning meeting to develop your committee's work-plan - see examples below.
+Closing prayer